creepersaur/MapleFrame/readme.md

 Uses macroquad as a backend.
 Inspired by Dear Imgui.
 (This is the remaster of `AmberWindow` which is broken and discontinued.)
+> State persist issues may occur and UI is prone to sorting errors.
+These will get fixed hopefully in later versions.
+> Please report issues with the library on the github issues page.

 ## Supported Platforms